sarken/docs/front_end_coding/patterns-xhtml-page-templates.markdown

 </ol></li>
 </ol>

-Each page follows the same basic structure and order.
 The structure is commented in the views.
-Each section is announced by a heading, although many of these headings are not displayed in the Archive default style; these are landmarks.
+Each section is announced by a heading, although many of these headings are not displayed in the Archive default style; these are called landmarks.
+Like the skip links, they are designed to help users of assistive technology jump around on the page.

 ```html
 <!--Descriptive page name and system messages, descriptions, and instructions.-->